WWE Draft: Disbanding of ECW and the brand split

 The 2010 draft took place over two days: the first day was televised live on April 26 on Raw at Richmond Coliseum in Richmond, Virginia, and the second part, the supplemental draft, was held on April 27 on WWE's website.
 As the ECW brand had been disbanded two months earlier, deactivating the ECW Championship along with it, the draft was once again only between Raw and SmackDown.
 Unified WWE Tag Team Champions The Hart Dynasty (Tyson Kidd and David Hart Smith) were drafted to Raw.
 Later that year, the World Tag Team Championship was formally decommissioned in favor of continuing the WWE Tag Team Championship, which dropped "Unified" from its name, and the Women's and Divas Championships were unified, retiring the Women's title and continuing the Divas title, which briefly became known as the Unified WWE Divas Championship.
 The WWE Tag Team Championship and Divas Championship both became unbranded, allowing the holders to defend the titles on both shows.

 During the 2011 draft, United States Champion Sheamus was drafted to SmackDown, however, he lost to the title to Raw's Kofi Kingston the following month, moving the title back to Raw.
 The draft aired live on Raw, for two hours in Raleigh, North Carolina from the RBC Center.
 As a standard for previous drafts, most on-air personnel were eligible to be drafted.
 A continuation of the draft took place on WWE's official website at 12:00pm Eastern Time on the following afternoon.
 SmackDown received 16 additional members to its roster while Raw received 13.
 For the first time in draft history, two of the draft picks consisted of the same wrestler (John Cena) being selected to SmackDown with the first pick and back to Raw with the last televised pick.
-This was the last draft of the first brand split as the WWE ended the brand split in August 2011, with all on-screen personnel appearing on both shows.
+This was the last draft of the first brand split as WWE ended the brand split in August 2011, with all on-screen personnel appearing on both shows.
 Also, earlier in April that year, WWE ceased using its full name with the "WWE" abbreviation becoming an orphaned initialism.

 In early 2012, WWE established a developmental brand called NXT with its own set of championships.
 The following year in December, the WWE Championship and World Heavyweight Championship were unified, retiring the World Heavyweight Championship and continuing the WWE Championship, which became known as the WWE World Heavyweight Championship until mid-2016, when it was renamed back to WWE Championship.
 The Divas Championship was also retired in early 2016 and replaced by a new WWE Women's Championship.